megaacheyounes/verify-official-gms/README_simple.md

 ### 🛡️ Optional: Fallback with Try-Catch

-Use try-catch to gracefully handle crashes in case above solution fail or can't be implemented:
+Use try-catch block to gracefully handle potential exceptions and prevent crashes:

 ```kotlin
 try {